20 Hockey Scholarships and Grants Most Families Don't Know About

 14. Hockey Hispana Fund (Colorado)

-Funded by the Dawson Family through the USA Hockey Foundation since 2021, this targets a very specific group.
+Funded by the Dawson Family through the USA Hockey Foundation since 2021.

 - Amount: Covers registration fees and hockey equipment (two recipients per year)